p-amol/pyadps/README.md

 #### Step 2: Create a Conda Environment with Python 3.12

 Once Conda is installed, open a terminal or command prompt and run the following to create a new environment (replace `adpsenv` with your preferred environment name):

 ```bash
 conda create --name adpsenv python=3.12
 ```

-#### Step 3: Activate the Environment
+#### Step 3: Activate the Conda Environment

 ```bash
 conda activate adpsenv
 ```

-#### Step 4: Install Dependencies
+#### Step 4: Install pyadps Dependencies

 You can install packages with pip inside Conda environments.